Beyond Reward Hacking: Causal Rewards for Large Language Model Alignment: Introduction

 Despite the success of RLHF, reward modeling is inherently prone to \emph{spurious correlations}, which are associations in the training data that do not reflect true causal relationships~\citep{veitch2021counterfactual}, and can lead to unintended biases and induce \emph{reward hacking}~\citep{mcmilin2022selection}.
 Reward hacking occurs when RL agents exploit flaws or ambiguities in the reward function to maximize rewards without genuinely improving alignment with desired behaviors or completing designed tasks~\citep{amodei2016concrete, weng2024}.
 Consequently, this leads to misaligned models that exhibit biases such as favoring longer outputs (\emph{length bias})~\citep{zheng2023judging}, agreeing with user's incorrect assertions (\emph{sycophancy bias})~\citep{perez2022discovering}, developing unintended shortcuts when making predictions (\emph{concept bias})~\citep{zhou2023explore}, and implicitly developing discrimination over certain demographic groups (\emph{discrimination bias})~\citep{tamkin2023evaluating, chen2024safewatch}.
 These biases, rooted in spurious correlations and reward hacking rather than true causal relationships, undermine the reliability and trustworthiness of LLMs, posing significant challenges for their safe and responsible deployment in real-world applications~\citep{anwar2024foundational, qi2024quantifying}.

 To understand and mitigate these issues, it is essential to consider the sources of error in reward modeling.
-The total error in the reward model can be decomposed into \emph{reducible} and \emph{irreducible} components, as shown in \eqnref{eq:error-decomposition}.
+The total error in the reward model can be decomposed into \emph{reducible} and \emph{irreducible} components.
 The reducible error comprises estimation errors stemming from limited data and model approximation, which can be alleviated by collecting more data or increasing model capacity.
 However, irreducible error originates from inherent noise and imperfections in the data, such as the spurious correlations described earlier, which cannot be resolved merely by increasing data quantity or model complexity~\citep{geman1992neural}.
 For instance, if longer responses are disproportionately represented and favored among higher-reward examples, the reward model may learn to prefer longer outputs irrespective of their quality, leading to the length bias observed in RLHF policies.
 Similarly, human annotators may unintentionally favor responses that flatter them.
 This bias can mislead the model, causing it to prefer agreeableness over truthfulness~\citep{perez2022discovering}.
 Notably, such biases cannot be mitigated by simply increasing the size of the dataset.
 On the contrary, it may further exacerbate the effects of reward hacking~\citep{ribeiro2016should}.

 To address this challenge, we propose a novel approach in this work that integrates causality into reward modeling to mitigate the impact of spurious correlations and prevent reward hacking in RLHF.
-By leveraging causal inference techniques, we develop a \textbf{causal reward model (CRM)} that is robust to these spurious correlations and captures the true causal relationship of responses on human preferences.
+By leveraging techniques from causality, we develop a \textbf{causal reward model (\crm)} that is robust to these spurious correlations and captures the true causal relationship of responses on human preferences.
 Central to our method is the concept of counterfactual invariance, which ensures that the reward model's predictions remain consistent under interventions on irrelevant aspects of the input, thereby reducing the irreducible error caused by spurious correlations~\citep{veitch2021counterfactual}.